 - No foreign transaction fee: Payments in foreign currencies (everything except Euro) can be made without any additional fees.
 The foreign currencies will be changed to Euro with Visa’s published exchange rates.

-- Buy & sell cryptocurrencies: Besides the bank account, Bitwala will also give you a wallet for cryptocurrencies.
+- Buy & sell cryptocurrencies: Besides the bank account, Nuri will also give you a wallet for cryptocurrencies.
 You can anytime buy and sell Bitcoin

-- Video-Ident: Bitwala promises to open your account within 5 minutes.
+- Video-Ident: Nuri promises to open your account within 5 minutes.
 The verification is fast and simple through Video-Ident.

 - For all of Europe: Often banks don’t think outside their county’s border.
-A Bitwala account, however, can be opened by a resident of any European country, and even many other worldwide countries.
+A Nuri account, however, can be opened by a resident of any member of the European Economic Area, and even many other worldwide countries.

 As always, there are also some cons which one should be aware of: